NebulaServices/XenOS/docs/API.md

 Update the current Wisp URL

 ### `xen.net.wisp`
-Interact with Wisp servers, using [wisp-client-js](github.com/mercuryworkshop/wisp-client-js)
+Interact with Wisp servers, using [wisp-client-js](github.com/mercuryworkshop/wisp-client-js).
+Please read the documentation on the provided GitHub page on how to use this!!

 #### `xen.net.wisp.wispConn`
 Wisp connection to the current Wisp URL